cjerzak/lpmec-software/README.md

 ## Optional: NumPyro Backend for MCMC

 For advanced MCMC estimation, `lpmec` supports the NumPyro backend via Python.
+NumPyro leverages JAX’s automatic differentiation and JIT/XLA compilation (including optional GPU/TPU execution), which can make HMC/NUTS sampling faster and easier to parallelize than CPU-only MCMC backends.
 This is optional; the default `pscl` backend works without any Python setup.

 To use the NumPyro backend: